Home / Clientside & SDKs

 Initialize Secure Inputs

-The library will inject an iframe into each of these elements to render secure inputs.
-You can style the input field inside of each iframe by passing any combination of allowed styles.
+The library will inject an iframe into each element to render the appropriate data.
+You can style the content inside each iframe by passing any combination of allowed styles.

 You can initialize the Secure Inputs by calling renderFields.
-This will return a Promise that, will contain a reference to the secureInputs instance (useful for lifecycle management and interactions such as field submission)
+This returns a Promise that contains a reference to the secureInputs instance.
+This is useful for lifecycle management and interactions such as field submission.

 Initialize Secure Inputs